Equivalence of relative Gibbs and relative equilibrium measures for actions of countable amenable groups: Preliminaries

 According to a fundamental hypothesis of equilibrium statistical mechanics, the macroscopic states of a system at thermal equilibrium are suitably described by probability distributions maximizing the pressure.
 Identifying the equilibrium measures thus amounts to solving an optimization problem, where the pressure is interpreted as the gain.

 On a finite space, the optimization problem is solved by the Boltzmann distribution.
-The uniqueness of the solution is a consequence of the strict concavity of the entropy. \begin{proposition}[Finitary variational principle] Let $M$ be a finite set.
-Let $U\colon M\to\RR$ be a real-valued function and $p\colon M\to[0,1]$ a probability distribution.
-The quantity
+The uniqueness of the solution is a consequence of the strict concavity of the entropy. \begin{proposition}[Finitary variational principle] Let $M$ be a finite set and $U\colon M\to\RR$ a real-valued function.
+Given a probability distribution $p\colon M\to[0,1]$, define